debug-null/vsc-image-comment/README.md

 Select the text segment in the pasteboard and press Alt + Z

-1. Grab screen to clipboard
+1. capture the screen to the clipboard
-2. Command+v, just paste the image
+2. for Mac, use command+v / for windows, use ctrl+alt+v and paste the image

 ---